juicedata/juicefs/docs/en/guide/cache_management.md

 ### Kernel writeback-cache mode

 Starting with [Linux kernel 3.15](https://github.com/torvalds/linux/commit/4d99ff8f12e), FUSE supports the ["writeback-cache mode"]( https://www.kernel.org/doc/Documentation/filesystems/fuse-io.txt).
 In this mode, kernel will merge high frequency random small writes (10-100 bytes), which significantly improves write performance.
+However, the side effect is that it will turn sequential writing into random writing, seriously reducing the performance of sequential writing.
+Please consider whether the usage scenario matches before turning it on.

 To enable writeback-cache mode, use the [`-o writeback_cache`](../reference/fuse_mount_options.md#writeback_cache) option when you [mount JuiceFS](../reference/command_reference.md#mount).
 Note that writeback-cache mode is not the same as [Client write data cache](#writeback), the former is a kernel implementation while the latter happens inside the JuiceFS Client, they are meant for different scenarios, read the corresponding section for more.